 I understand the difficulty of believing this notion because we are led to believe what only our eyes can see; what the physical senses can grasp.
 So all we see is the physical manifestation of the sickness.
 But that’s all it is – a physical manifestation.

-In order for healing to occur, we MUST take a shift in perception: from fear to love, from body to soul, from humanity to divinity.
+For healing to occur, we MUST take a shift in perception: from fear to love, from body to soul, from humanity to divinity.
 And this requires practice, choosing to see ourselves and others in the image and likeness of God.

 Shattered But Still Whole